Geography (GEOG)

 Department/School: Geography

 Description: Biogeography is the study of spatial patterns of biological diversity and its causes.
 Biogeographers synthesize information from a very broad range of fields, including geology, ecology, paleontology, and climatology.
-This course reviews topics such as the dynamics of biological distributions, speciation, extinction, and dispersals, island biogeography, and applications to species and biodiversity mapping, and the design and management of reserves and other protected natural territories.
-May not be used for degree credit with GEOG 4053.
+This course is an introduction to the dynamics of biological distributions, speciation, extinction, and dispersals, island biogeography, and applications to species and biodiversity mapping, and the design and management of reserves and other protected natural territories.
+No credit for students with credit in GEOG 4053.

 Credit hours: 3